 H / AlCuTaAu was commissioned by Amsterdam’s De Brakke Grond for its #Labor of the Day (#Arbeid van de dag) exhibition.
 A broad showcase on technology and the role that labor plays in its development, #Labor of the Day took a natural interest in H / AlCuTaAu.
 Given its physical character, the piece asks an important question: how much do we really know about the material components of our everyday technology, and what impacts do they leave on the Earth?

 “Our recent piece is exploring what technology is materially made of, and it is concerned with production and materials in a very broad sense,” Van Balen said.
 “One of our concerns and interests is that many of the materials and processes are not just technical or physical processes.
 They are cultural processes, but they also very rapidly become political and ethical processes.”

-Admittedly, it was the 1980s.
-But game companies haven't come all that far.
-Greenpeace gave Sony a 4.1/10 score in its 2014 Guide to Greener Electronics.
-And when it came to product life cycle, Sony received a whopping 0 out of 3.
-Nintendo has never received a score higher than 3 from Greenpeace.
+Game companies still haven't come that far.
+Greenpeace gave Sony an overall score of 4.1 out of 10 for sustainability in its 2014 Guide to Greener Electronics.
+When evaluated on product life cycle, Sony received a whopping 0 out of 3.
+It's not just Sony: Nintendo has never received a score higher than 3 from Greenpeace.

-And this is about more than just thinking about minerals, ore, and energy.
-It’s about people.
-When Cohen and Van Balen constructed H / AlCuTaAu, they found more than just abandoned products and hardware.
-They found the scraps of everyday life that filled the company’s abandoned space—a picture here, a list of phone numbers there.
-For Van Balen, it was problematic to simply separate ourselves from the tools and gadgets that we use.
+And this is about more than minerals, ore, and energy.
+When Cohen and Van Balen visited the abandoned factory in the Netherlands, they found scraps of everyday life that filled the company’s abandoned space—a picture here, a list of phone numbers there.
+For Van Balen, everyone once present in the space had an intimate connection to the abandoned technology.
 “Interspersed with all the objects that we mined were snapshots of daily life,” he said.
 “It was a layer of a much more personal story that used to exist there, but had disappeared entirely.”